 As clients navigate through the journey of viewing listings, here are some key questions to ask to help you refine your approach:

-Incorporating these additional questions into property viewings deepens your understanding of your client’s needs, preferences, and expectations, allowing you to serve them more effectively.
+Incorporating these additional questions into home searches deepens your understanding of your client’s needs, preferences, and expectations, allowing you to serve them more effectively.
 It demonstrates your commitment to not just any successful transaction but to ensuring their success and satisfaction with one of the most significant decisions in their lives.

 If you show clients your exclusive listings, you can significantly enhance the showing experience by leveraging Curb Hero.
-It’s an innovative open house tool with instant access to detailed property information and seamlessly checking in visitors.
+It’s an innovative open house tool with instant access to detailed property information and seamless visitor check-in.
 Through Curb Hero, agents can effortlessly gather feedback, track visitor interest, and tailor follow-up communications to address specific preferences or questions, thereby improving the chances of converting showings into successful sales.

 When you finally hit the point in your buyers checklist for realtors to make an offer, guide your clients through crafting a compelling package with a competitive price, realistic contingencies, and a personalized letter to the sellers.
 Offer negotiation strategies based on your experience and the specific market dynamics.
 Prepare them for possible counteroffers and the next steps once an offer is accepted.